prakashgithubnew/CoreJava/CoreJavaPractise/variableandminors/readme.md

 non static methods cannot be overrided by static methods - Compile time error

-static methods are called depending on the class reference non static methods are called depending on the class object. static and non static variables can be accessed in the child class also
+static methods are called depending on the class reference non-static methods are called depending on the class object. static and non-static variables can be accessed in the child class also

 **When is the object created with new keyword?**